-- Provides complementary expertise, support, monitoring, and challenge related to the management of risk, including: - The development, implementation, and continuous improvement of risk management practices (including controls) at a process, systems, and entity level. - The achievement of risk management objectives, such as: compliance with laws, regulations, and acceptable ethical behavior; controls; information and technology security; sustainability; and quality assurance. - Provides analysis and reports on the adequacy and effectiveness of risk management (including controls).
+- Provides complementary expertise, support, monitoring, and challenge related to the management of risk, including: - The development, implementation, and continuous improvement of risk management practices (including internal control) at a process, systems, and entity level. - The achievement of risk management objectives, such as: compliance with laws, regulations, and acceptable ethical behavior; internal control; information and technology security; sustainability; and quality assurance. - Provides analysis and reports on the adequacy and effectiveness of risk management (including internal control).

-Internal audit function
+Internal audit

-- Maintains primary accountability to the governing body and independence from the responsibilities of management. - Communicates independent and objective assurance and advice to management and the governing body on the adequacy and effectiveness of governance and risk management (including controls) to support the achievement of organizational objectives and to promote and facilitate continuous improvement. - Reports impairments to independence and objectivity to the governing body and implements safeguards as required.
+- Maintains primary accountability to the governing body and independence from the responsibilities of management. - Communicates independent and objective assurance and advice to management and the governing body on the adequacy and effectiveness of governance and risk management (including internal control) to support the achievement of organizational objectives and to promote and facilitate continuous improvement. - Reports impairments to independence and objectivity to the governing body and implements safeguards as required.